mdvanes/radio-metadata/README.md

 # radio-metadata

-Scalable util to read metadata from radio stations
+Scalable library to read metadata from radio stations

 ## Use